advayc/futuremd-site/README.md

 ![alt text](/public/logo.png)
 ## Our Background

 FutureMD is a student-led nonprofit organization dedicated to inspiring enthusiasm for the medical sector among students.
-Our council comprises students from 1B and AP programs, with an ongoing invitation for others to join our team.
+Our council comprises students from IB and AP programs, with an ongoing invitation for others to join our team.

 ## Our Mission